“Well,” goes the punch line to an old joke, “it seemed like a good idea at the time.”

 “Not long ago, many companies regarded China as the low-cost default option for manufacturing,” said Michael Zinser, a partner at BCG who leads the firm’s manufacturing work in the Americas.
 “This survey shows that companies are coming to the conclusion surprisingly fast that the U.S. is becoming more competitive when the total costs of manufacturing are accounted for.”

-According to consulting firm The Hackett Group, reshoring is expected to become more viable with each passing year.
-Its research found that the cost gap between the U.S. and China shrunk by almost 50 percent over the past eight years and is expected to stand at 16 percent by the end of this year.
-The trend is driven by rising labor costs in China, as well as rising fuel prices globally, which affects shipping costs.
+According to consulting firm, The Hackett Group, reshoring is expected to become more viable with each passing year.
+Its research found that the cost gap between the U.S. and China has shrunk by almost 50 percent over the past eight years and is expected to stand at 16 percent by the end of this year.
+The trend is driven by rising labor costs in China, as well as rising fuel prices globally which affects shipping costs.

 A sinking feeling